karantan/psusage/README.md

 1 CPU credit = 6000 vCPU utilisation seconds.

 So one server has 8_640_000 vCPU utilisation seconds (i.e. CPU credits) per day per CPU.
-Around this number one must balance out processes and their CPU usage on a server.
+Around this number, one must balance out processes and their CPU usage on a server.

 ## How it works

 Basically run `ps -o pcpu=,time=,pid=,user:32=,comm= $(pidof <program>)` and add process this information.
-Example of an output for program `php-fpm`
+Example of output for program `php-fpm`

 ```
  0.1 00:00:00 3477510 root myprogram